tinygo-org/tinygo-site/content/getting-started/_index.md

 # Getting Started

-First you need to install the required software for TinyGo itself.
+To use TinyGo, you must install it on your system.
+We have instructions for Linux, macOS, Windows, and Docker.